To perform operations on a Kubernetes cluster, you must have appropriate permissions to access the cluster.

-- Following the instructions in Downloading a Kubeconfig File to Enable Cluster Access to obtain their own copy of the cluster's kubeconfig file.
+- Following the instructions in Setting Up Cluster Access to set up their own copy of the cluster's kubeconfig file.
 If the file does not have the expected default name and location of

 $HOME/.kube/config, the developer will also have to set the KUBECONFIG environment variable to point to the file.
-Note that the developer must download their own kubeconfig file.
-They cannot access a cluster using a kubeconfig file that you (or a different user) downloaded.
+Note that the developer must set up their own kubeconfig file.
+They cannot access a cluster using a kubeconfig file that you (or a different user) set up.

 Using kubectl to see details of the pods by entering: